dtransposed/Lagrange/_posts/2020-10-12-AI-Economist.md

 What really sparks my interest is the fact, that the behaviour of human participants and trained AI agents differ significantly.
 For example, it has been observed that humans tend to block other players and otherwise display adversarial behaviour.

 ## Conclusion
 This work from Salesforce team shows that **AI-based, economic simulators for learning economic policies have the potential to be useful in the real world**.
 I am really excited to see more research, which tries to apply AI to social sciences and solve some of the vast puzzles, which we encounter in economy both in the micro and macro scale.
 For more information, check out the paper, as well as the [Salesforce's blog post on the AI Economist](https://blog.einstein.ai/the-ai-economist/).
 They also published a great video intro to the publication on [YouTube](https://www.youtube.com/watch?v=4iQUcGyQhdA&feature=emb_title).
+Finally, the project's [code has been released to the public](https://github.com/salesforce/ai-economist)!